psarando/shire-reckoning/README.md

-Finally, since Tolkien was so vague with the correspondences between the Rivendell, Shire, and Gregorian calendars, I will re-examine the clues Tolkien left us in the Appendices to determine a better Gregorian date for Rivendell New Year's Day by the end of the Third Age, then attempt to work backwards from there to find a more fitting starting date.
+Finally, since Tolkien was so vague with the correspondences between the Rivendell, Shire, and Gregorian calendars, I will re-examine the clues Tolkien left us in the Appendices to determine a better Gregorian date for Rivendell New Year's Day by the end of the Third Age, then attempt to work backwards from there to find a more "proper" starting date.

 ##### Rivendell New Year's Day fell on a March 25th by the end of the Third Age